LimaLourenco/LimaLourenco/README.md

 ![GitHub](https://img.shields.io/badge/-GitHub-05122A?style=flat&logo=github)&nbsp;
 ![Visual Studio Code](https://img.shields.io/badge/-Visual%20Studio%20Code-05122A?style=flat&logo=visual-studio-code&logoColor=007ACC)&nbsp;

-📖 Always looking for daily knowledge and aiming to acquire knowledge that I can add to me and also somehow share 📚.
+📖 Always looking for daily knowledge, to be able to add something to myself and also share something in some way 📚.